 Dr. Jacob Smith was born in Beamsville, Ontario on the 2nd of January, 1831.
-His family moved to Kent County in 1844.
+His family moved to Chatham-Kent in 1844.
 For a few years he was a school teacher, before attending The University of Toronto Faculty of Medicine.
 He graduated in 1856.
 He also graduated from the Philadelphia College of Physicians and Surgeons.
 He set up his medical practice in Bothwell and stayed there for 2 years before moving to Ridgetown, where he practiced for the rest of his life.
 His office was located at 56 Main Street East.

 According to the 1882 Ontario Medical Register, Dr. Smith joined the College of Physicians and Surgeons on the 15th of June, 1866.

 Dr. Smith married Elizabeth “Ann” Smith on the 6th of October, 1857.
 (Smith was also her maiden name.)
 Mrs. Smith was born on the 26th of July, 1831 and she was raised in Morpeth.
 Her parents were Israel B. Smith and the former Elizabeth Beamer and she was known to have 2 older brothers named Israel and Cyrus.